Cover for Bodily Injury and Property Damage

 The Bodily Injury and Property Damage Section of a CGL Insurance Policy covers the following risk exposures:

-The Personal and Advertising Injury Liability Section of the CGL Insurance Policy pays for the Defence Costs and Damages that the Insured Party becomes legally liable to pay on account of Personal and Advertising Injury caused in the course of advertising Products or Services.
+The Personal and Advertising Injury Liability Section of the CGL Insurance Policy pays for the Defense Costs and Damages that the Insured Party becomes legally liable to pay on account of Personal and Advertising Injury caused in the course of advertising Products or Services.

 For example, if a Company publishes an Advertisement that disparages your Competitor's Products, this may result in the Competitor losing customers which results in Loss of Revenues and Profits.